Data protection

 In principle, you can delete data in your Google account manually.
 With the automatic deletion function for location and activity data introduced in 2019, information is stored for either 3 or 18 months, depending on your decision, and then deleted.

 Regardless of whether you have a Google account or not, you can configure your browser so that cookies are deleted or deactivated by Google.
 Depending on which browser you use, this works in different ways.
-Under the section “Cookies” you will find the corresponding links to the respective instructions of the most popular browsers.
+In the “Cookies” section, you will find the relevant links to the instructions for the most popular browsers.

-If you generally do not want cookies, you can set up your browser so that it always informs you when a cookie is to be set.
-Thus, for each individual cookie, you can decide whether to allow it or not.
+If you generally do not want to have cookies, you can set up your browser so that it always informs you when a cookie is to be set.
+This allows you to decide for each individual cookie whether you want to allow it or not.

 Legal basis

 If you have consented to your data being processed and stored by integrated YouTube elements, this consent is the legal basis for data processing (Art.
 6 para.
 1 lit. a GDPR).
-In principle, your data will also be stored and processed on the basis of our legitimate interest (Art.
+In principle, your data is also stored and processed on the basis of our legitimate interest (Art.
 6 para.
-1 lit. f DSGVO) in fast and good communication with you or other customers and business partners.
+1 lit. f GDPR) in fast and good communication with you or other customers and business partners.
 Nevertheless, we only use the integrated YouTube elements if you have given your consent.
 YouTube also sets cookies in your browser to store data.
-That is why we recommend that you read our privacy text about cookies carefully and view the privacy policy or cookie policy of the respective service provider.
+We therefore recommend that you read our data protection text on cookies carefully and consult the privacy policy or cookie guidelines of the respective service provider.

-Through our social media presence, your data is also processed in the USA, among other places.
-The legal basis for this data transfer is the adequacy decision adopted by the European Commission on 10.07.2023 for the so-called EU-US Data Privacy Framework.
+Through our social media presences, your data is also processed in the USA, among other places.
+The legal basis for this data transfer is the adequacy decision adopted by the European Commission on July 10, 2023 for the so-called EU-US Data Privacy Framework.
 This contains framework conditions that are intended to serve as suitable guarantees for the secure transfer of data between the EU and the USA.
 The prerequisite for this is that US companies join the EU-US Data Privacy Framework by committing to fulfill detailed data protection obligations.
-This is currently fulfilled by the provider of the social media channels we use, Microsoft, Meta Platforms and Google for (non-HR data).
+This is currently fulfilled by the provider of the social media channels we use, Microsoft, Meta Platforms and Google, for (non-HR data).

 As YouTube is a subsidiary of Google, there is a joint privacy policy.
-If you would like to find out more about how we handle your data, we recommend that you read our privacy policy at https://policies.google.com/privacy?hl=de.
+If you would like to find out more about how your data is handled, we recommend that you read the privacy policy at https://policies.google.com/privacy?hl=de.

 V. Online meeting tool “Microsoft Teams”